iCliniq Logo

 Hello doctor,

-I am a 20 year old female, who weighs approximately 150 lbs, and I am 25 weeks pregnant with my third child.
+I am a 20-year-old female who weighs approximately 150 pounds and is 25 weeks pregnant with my third child.
 I went to the ER two days ago due to severe chest pains.
-They did an EKG, which they said came back slightly abnormal, but they did not explain.
-They hooked me up to all kinds of machines and ran a couple of tests, but I did not want to go any further due to my pregnancy.
-They checked my heart rate and BP while lying down, sitting up, and then standing up.
-My BP was 80 to 85 mmHg while lying down, 100 to 120 mmHg while sitting, and it was 140 to 170 mmHg while standing.
-The doctor gave me Labetalol 100 mg, to take twice daily.
-They did not do any further testing, and they told me that if it got worse, I should come back.
-It has not gotten worse, but it has not gotten any better either.
-So, I just wanted to get another opinion because this does not seem right.
-Thank you.
+They performed an EKG, which came back slightly abnormal, but they did not explain the results.
+They hooked me up to various machines and ran a couple of tests, but I declined further testing due to my pregnancy.
+They checked my heart rate and blood pressure while I was lying down, sitting up, and then standing.
+My blood pressure was 80 to 85 mmHg while lying down, 100 to 120 mmHg while sitting, and 140 to 170 mmHg while standing.
+The doctor prescribed Labetalol 100 mg to be taken twice daily.
+They did not conduct any further tests and advised me to return if my condition worsened.
+It has not gotten worse, but it has not improved either.
+I just wanted to seek another opinion because this does not seem right.

 Answered by Dr. Isaac Gana